allmarkedup/slotify/README.md

 Slotified partials are a great way to build components in a Rails app without the additional overhead and learning curve of libraries like [ViewComponent](https://viewcomponent.org/) or [Phlex](https://www.phlex.fun/).

 > [!CAUTION]
-> Slotify is still in a very early stage of development.
+> Slotify is still in a early stage of development.
 The documentation is still quite sparse and the API could change at any point prior to a `v1.0` release.

 ###